Achyut-BK/anki-controllers/Readme.md

 ![Generic Controller Layout](https://raw.githubusercontent.com/Achyut-BK/anki-controllers/145d866684e77496c420dda689916b44cc4c2b97/controller_default.svg)
 - So far, The DualShock 4 has been confirmed to work.
 XBox Controllers and Other Dualshocks should also be compatible.
 If any other controllers work, please create an issue so that I can add it to the compatibility list.
 - This Program has been tested with Linux & Windows 10, but the Windows exe should also be compatible with Windows 11.
 Mac OSX should work if you build it yourself.
-- Note, XBox Controllers work on windows out of the box due to Microsoft being inconsistent with APIs.
+- Note, only XBox Controllers work on windows out of the box due to Microsoft being inconsistent with APIs.
 You need to find a way to convert DirectInput events to XInput events.
 - For a Dualshock 4 or 5, installing [DS4Windows](https://www.pcgamer.com/how-to-use-a-ps4-controller-on-pc/#section-ds4windows/) and having DS4Windows.exe open while running anki_controllers will suffice.

 ### Control Scheme